darrenldl/blockyarchive/README.md

 # rust-SeqBox
 Enhanced implementation of SeqBox in Rust

-SeqBox is a single-file archive format designed by [Marco Pontello](https://github.com/MarcoPon) that facilitates sector level data recovery when file system metadata is corrupted/missing, and data is fragmented and not in order, while the archive itself still exists as a normal file on file system.
+SeqBox is a single-file archive format designed by [Marco Pontello](https://github.com/MarcoPon) that facilitates sector level data recovery for when file system metadata is corrupted/missing, while the archive itself still exists as a normal file on file system.

 Please visit the official [SeqBox](https://github.com/MarcoPon/SeqBox) repo for technical details on this.